Find answers to questions about using KeyGo and other Key Smartcard FAQs when you travel in and out of London with Thameslink.

 - journeys that have not included train travel will be capped at the relevant day ticket for that bus zone.
 For more details, visit Metrobus or Brighton & Hove bus

 Travelling with KeyGo

-If your journey with us is delayed by 15 minutes or more you can claim compensation under our Delay Repay scheme.
+If your journey with us is delayed by 15 minutes or more, you can claim compensation under our Delay Repay scheme.
 With the Key Smartcard you can benefit from Auto Delay Repay.
-We can in many cases, tell when you may have been delayed and let you know when you're owed compensation.
+We can in many cases, tell when you may have been delayed and let you know when you are due compensation.